barryridge/acat-adt-tools/README.md

 Try running the demo.m file.
 A path pointing to a sample rosbag needs to be changed in there too.

-The demo file will load up a rosbag file and generate ADT XML from it using the adttool script.
+The demo file will load up a rosbag file, generate ADT XML from it using the adttool script, and start the adteditor GUI tool.

 ### RELEASE NOTES ###

+v0.2, 23/3/2015: Major update to adteditor.
+Still some work to be done on the interface, but the hard work has been completed.

 v0.1: adttool is working well, but adteditor, the GUI ADT editing tool, is not yet in a functional state.